 - Select Media Visibility → No.

-Extra Tip: Hide WhatsApp Photos Using a .nomedia File (Android Only)
+Hide WhatsApp Photos with a .nomedia File on Android

 - Download a file explorer app from the Google Play Store.